 The Employer shall have the right to discipline or discharge any post-probationary Employee with just cause.
-Discipline will be issued within ten (10) working days after: (1) the Employer is aware of the incident giving rise to the discipline; and (2) has completed its investigation.
-Notwithstanding the above, the Employer is deemed to have complied with the ten (10) working day time limit in cases where an Employee is charged with a felony, misdemeanor or ordinance violation provided the discipline is issued within ten (10) working days after the Employer becomes aware of the resolution of the case.
+Discipline will be issued within seven (7) working days after: (1) the Employer is aware of the incident giving rise to the discipline; and (2) has completed its investigation.
+The investigation shall be completed as soon as practicable and the Employer shall notify the Union promptly that the investigation is completed.
+Notice includes oral notice to any steward or the employee.
+Notwithstanding the above, the Employer is deemed to have complied with the seven (7) working day time limit in cases where an Employee is charged with a felony, misdemeanor or ordinance violation provided the discipline is issued within seven (7) working days after the Employer becomes aware of the resolution of the case.